 Companies that invest the time to truly shape a shared vision for change build deeper commitments, uncover resistance to change faster, and better tap into people’s aspirations.

 A shared vision for change is a collectively agreed-upon better future state that all key stakeholders want to call their own.
 A shared vision for change answers questions like:

 Why is a Shared Vision for Change So Hard to Find?

-Unfortunately, recent research has shown that only 3% of the typical business leader’s time is spent envisioning a better future and enlisting the hearts and minds of those who will be required to implement the new vision.
+Unfortunately, recent research has shown that only 3% of the typical business leader’s time is spent envisioning a better future (mostly in strategy retreats) and enlisting the hearts and minds of those who will be required to implement the new vision.
 Most employees report being aware of organizational change efforts but do not feel meaningfully connected or fully committed to them.

-The disconnect is most often caused by well-intentioned top-down change strategies where an organization’s executive team decides upon the required changes and tries to enlist the rest of the organization to get onboard.
-With this often compliance-heavy approach, it is not surprising that Bain reported that only 12% of change management initiatives achieve what they set out to do, and over one-third fail miserably.
+Experienced first hand by change management simulation participants, the disconnect is most often caused by well-intentioned top-down change strategies where an organization’s executive team decides upon the required changes and tries to enlist the rest of the organization to get onboard.
+With this often compliance-heavy approach, it is not surprising that change management consulting firm, Bain, reported that only 12% of change management initiatives achieve what they set out to do, and over one-third fail miserably.

 Similar disconnects are caused by bottom-up or function-based change strategies that lack the required leadership, interdependence, critical mass, and company-wide purview to make meaningful and lasting changes.

 Why Vision Is Essential to Successful Organizational Change